GraysonMor31/Treasure-Hunt/README.md

 |-----------------|-------------------|-----------------|-----------------------------------------|-----------------------------------------------|-----------------------|-----------------------|

 ## Intro
 This is a simple strategy based game that includes elements of Chess and a Choose your Own Adventure RPG.
 The objective is simple be the first to find the treasure hidden on the map, but be warned there is more to it than just moving in straight lines.
 Think out your moves, predict other players moves, and use anything available to you to achieve victory (kill/hurt each-other).
 The game utilizes socket programming in Python to allow for multiplayer capabilities this includes playing with others, a broadcast based game chat, and more.
-The game is played through a locally hosted web-page (Don't worry the code and server will handle all of that).
-You play by selecting the movement buttons corresponding to the way you wish to move.
+The game is played through a locally ran terminal instance on each players machine.
+(Don't worry the code and server will handle all of that).
+You play by either selecting move or attack.
+To move, type "move <direction>" in to the CLI/terminal, directions in include N/S/E/W/NE/NW/SE/SW and work just like a compass on a map, N (North) is up, S (South) is down, and so forth (really playing into this whole pirate thing.

+**NOTE: ** The game was far more involved than this, due to time constraints we took the idea and reduced what were planning to do, we had originally wanted to use a web based interface.
+JavaSccript proved to be a massive pain to work with and get to play nicely with Flask.
+We scrapped that idea and are going in a new direction with this using a terminal or CLI style GUI.
+This simplified our game as a whole and is better for us.
+Thanks for understanding.

 ## How To
 ### Prerequisites
 * Compliant OS